 Described as “a silk in the making”, “a phenomenal barrister”, “persuasive and unflappable” and “brutally effective”, Nick specialises in criminal law and regulatory work.
 Nick is listed in Chambers and Partners as one of three Band 1 fraud practitioners outside London.

-In the course of 2017 Nick has been instructed in several cases involving crimes of homicide or in which fatalities have occurred.
-These include murder, conspiracy to murder and manslaughter, as well as cases involving fatalities, which were said to have been caused by breaches of the health and safety legislation.
+In the course of 2017/8 Nick has been instructed in a significant number of cases involving crimes of homicide or in which fatalities have occurred.
+These include murder, conspiracy to murder and manslaughter, as well as cases involving fatalities which were said to have been caused by breaches of the health and safety legislation.

 Nick prosecutes and defends.
 He is approved by the Crown Prosecution Service as the highest grade of junior barrister, Grade 4, qualifying him to prosecute the most serious cases in the Crown Court.
 He also appears on the Crown Prosecution Service’s specialist fraud list and specialist proceeds of crime list.
 He has experience of being involved in the most serious cases in the criminal canon including murder, manslaughter, rape and serious sexual assault, fraud and money laundering involving sums in excess of £1 million, people trafficking, kidnap and blackmail.

 Within the criminal law Nick has a particular interest in fraud and proceeds of crime cases.
 He has been described as “one of the few genuine confiscation experts on Circuit” (Legal 500 2012).